nhcw00/blank-app/README.md

     - Accident Map: A scatter map showing the geographic location of accidents, colored by severity.
     - Severity Distribution: A bar chart showing the total number of accidents for each severity level (1-4).
     - Accident Trend: A line chart displaying the total number of accidents over time (grouped by month).
-    - Visibility Distribution: A bar chart showing how many accidents occurred under different visibility conditions (in miles).
+    - Weather Condition Analysis: An interactive scatter plot.
+Use the "Select Weather Metric" dropdown to switch the chart's x-axis between Visibility, Temperature, and Wind Speed to see how accident frequency changes with each metric.

 ## Filters